OpenAngelArena/oaa/docs/tourney/job_descriptions.md

 ### Requirements

 OAA dev and previous experience as Coordinator/Admin/Mod for a DOTA or OAA tournament.
-Multi-lingual experience is a plus.

 ### Duties

 #### General Duties

-- Co-Manager along with Planning Coordinator
+- Co-Manager/Supervisor along with Planning Coordinator

 - Deciding on Discord organization prior to the start of recruitment.